 Through the pledge to Leave No One Behind, countries have committed to fast-track progress for those furthest behind first.
 That is why the SDGs are designed to bring the world to several life-changing ‘zeros’, including zero poverty, hunger, AIDS and discrimination against women and girls.

 Everyone is needed to reach these ambitious targets.
 The creativity, knowhow, technology and financial resources from all of society is necessary to achieve the SDGs in every context.

 What is UNDP's role?

-The SDGs came into effect in January 2016, and they will continue guide UNDP policy and funding for the next 15 years.
-As the lead UN development agency, UNDP is uniquely placed to help implement the Goals through our work in some 170 countries and territories.
+As the lead UN development agency, UNDP is well-placed to help implement the Goals through our work in some 170 countries and territories.

-Our track record working across multiple goals provides us with a valuable experience and proven policy expertise to ensure we all reach the targets set out in the SDGs by 2030.
+Our track record working across the Goals provides us with a valuable experience and proven policy expertise to ensure we all reach the targets set out in the SDGs by 2030.
 But we cannot do this alone.

 Achieving the SDGs requires the partnership of governments, private sector, civil society and citizens alike to make sure we leave a better planet for future generations.

 Please click here to read the guidelines and download SDG Logo, including Colour Wheel and 17 Icons in English and Myanmar.